Skip to main content

 Integration Patterns

-2. If pending or retry, generate a token with POST /v0/kyc/access-token
+2. If pending or retry, generate an SDK access token.

-4. When the SDK signals completion, poll GET /v0/kyc/status?refresh=true
+4. When the SDK signals completion, poll status with ?refresh=true.

 status = GET /v0/kyc/status